A Flat Triangular Structure Based on a Multi-Chained Form: Introduction

-Here, we use \mbox{$\zb_j = (z^1_1, \ldots, z^1_m, z^2_1, \ldots, z^2_m, \ldots, z^j_1, \ldots, z^j_m)$} for any \mbox{$2\leq j \leq k$}.
-Inspired by the works \cite{gstottner_flat_2021, gstottner_structurally_2022} about two-input systems ($m+1=2$), where the extended chained form is augmented by input prolongations and integrator chains appended to the top states, we extend these approaches to systems with $m+1\ge 3$ control inputs.
+Inspired by the works \cite{gstottner_flat_2021, gstottner_structurally_2022} about systems with \mbox{$m+1=2$} inputs, where the extended chained form is augmented by input prolongations and integrator chains appended to the top states, we extend these approaches to systems with $m+1\ge 3$ control inputs.
 First, we place integrator chains of equal length before the $m$ chained inputs and add a chain shorter by $s$ before the distinguished input $w^0$.
 Second, we append integrator chains of arbitrary length to the top state variables of \eqref{eq:CCFD}.
-Subsequently, we present necessary and sufficient geometric conditions for two special cases of the presented triangular form, i.e., for $s=0$ and for $s=1$.
+Subsequently, we present necessary and sufficient geometric conditions for a system \eqref{eq:ai_sys_m} to be static feedback equivalent to two special cases of the presented triangular form, i.e., for $s=0$ and for $s=1$.
 As an application, we show that the gantry crane in three dimensions is static feedback equivalent to the case $s=1$, and, leveraging the characterization, we provide a constructive procedure to compute a flat output of this system.

-Our work is organized as follows: We introduce notation and terminology in Section \ref{sec:notation} and summarize relevant background results in Section \ref{sec:known_results}.
+Our work is organized as follows: We introduce notation and terminology in Section \ref{sec:notation} and summarize relevant known results in Section \ref{sec:known_results}.
 Our main contributions are then presented in Section \ref{sec:main_results}.
 Finally, Section \ref{sec:example} illustrates our main theorems on a practical example.
-The corresponding proofs of the main theorems are given in the appendix.
+Sketches of the proofs of the main theorems are given in the appendix.